 Audit an Online Course

-Many of St. Kate’s courses will be offered online this fall due to the pandemic.
+Many of St. Kate’s courses will be offered online due to the pandemic.
 Alumni near and far, this is your chance to audit an online course.

 More alumni audit details.

 Faculty and alumni suggest books for your reading list.

 Pivoting to this virtual world with young children at home has presented challenges and victories.
 In an effort to share St. Kate’s resources with families acclimating to distance learning, we have partnered with our Early Childhood Center to offer some of their lesson plans to you.
 March 2021 lessons, February 2021 lessons, January 2021 lessons.
 2020 lessons: November lessons - October lessons - August lessons - July lessons - June lessons - May lessons

 Make a Prayer Request